Darkksss/GTA5-Asset-Directory/README.md

 **L2\:** *".xml"*: Like YMT files, these are also easy to read.
 These use tags to define and structure data.

 **L2\:** *".meta"*: These like YMT and XML files are also easy to read.
-These can act as instructions or map to handel
+These can act as instructions or map to handle data.